India—with its population of more than 1.4 billion people—is almost certain to join the Asian bloc that is prophesied to congeal in the end time.

 Away From the West, Toward the East

 Back in 2005, the U.S. revoked Modi’s visa on the grounds that he had played a role in one of India’s bloodiest episodes of religious violence.
-The violence had taken place in the state of Gujarat, where Modi worked at the time as chief minister.
+The violence had taken place in the state of Gujarat, where Modi was chief minister at the time.
 Hindu rioters there killed more than 1,200 Muslims and forced another 150,000 to flee their homes.
 Modi was accused both of failing to stop the violence and encouraging it.
 His involvement was never proved, but the U.S. slapped sanctions on him, and the EU quickly followed suit.

 Modi responded to the Western snub by looking east.
 Ever since, he has been making friends and forging alliances with China, Russia, Japan and other Asian countries.
 The South China Morning Post explained that his ascension as India’s prime minister represented a bane to the U.S. and a boon for Eastern powers: “Modi is also known to have an Eastern bias, with Asian nationalism forming the core of his worldview.
 Apart from China, that also draws him closer to Japan and Singapore, with whose leaders he has struck up a similar rapport. … Modi’s unimpeachable conservative background and open admiration for China has in the past raised hopes of him becoming a sort of Indian Richard Nixon” (May 16, 2014).